A-Croshaw/hi-low-game/README.md

  * Buttons that call different functions to operate the game.
  * Element to track a users higest score within that game session.
  (not linked to external storage to keep highest score from refreshing when page reloads).
- * 404 page to let the user know there is a broken link or a mistype in the URL.
- * 404 page has a navigation bar and also a link in content to return to the main content of the site.

 ## _Features to be Implemented_

  * A second card game to give the user a choice of game eg 21.
  * An extreme 52 card hi and low game that runs through the complete card deck.
+ * 404 page for easier access and userablity.

 # _Design_